 - Realize that you’ll never finish getting self-service right.
 Employee expectations will change over time.
 So will the consumer-world services that influence them.
 Hence, continue to question and assess the suitability of your self-service capabilities over time and grasp the opportunities to improve them further.

-So that’s my ten tips for getting started with, or improving, IT self-service.
+So that’s my ten tips for IT self-service success.
 What would you add?
 Please let me know in the comments.

 Pablo has been working for several years on the different phases of technology-related projects.
 Programming, devising new features, planning sprints and roadmaps, making product presentations to customers around the world, and pushing different teams to achieve common goals, driving everyone to be their best version.